 After joining Argonne in 2005, Botterud contributed to the development of the Electricity Market Complex Adaptive System (EMCAS) model and agent-based simulator of restructured electricity markets.
-More recently, his work has focused on challenges related to the integration of renewable energy (wind and solar) into the electric power grid.
-He led a project on improved wind power forecasting and better use of forecasts in electricity markets.
+More recently, his work has focused on challenges related to the integration of renewable energy (wind, solar, hydro) and energy storage into the electric power grid.
+He has led projects on improved wind power forecasting and better use of forecasts in operational decisions, electricity market design under high shares of renewable energy, resource adequacy and flexibility in low-carbon electricity markets, and energy storage optimization under a changing power grid..

+Since 2016, Botterud has a co-appointment as a Principal Research Scientist in Laboratory for Information and Decision Systems (LIDS) at Massachusetts Institute of Technology.
 Previous to his tenure at Argonne, Botterud was part of SINTEF Energy Research in Trondheim, Norway.
 At SINTEF, he developed optimization tools for hydropower scheduling and reservoir management, and conducted studies of the Nordic electricity market.
-Some of his Ph.D. studies were performed at the Massachusetts Institute of Technology.

 Botterud is a co-developer of two licensed software tools: EMCAS (Electricity Market Complex Adaptive Systems) and ARGUS-PRIMA (Prediction Intelligent Machine).